douglas-george/timberhearth/storybook/story.md

 And somewhere above Timberhearth, on a roof warmed by sunlight, Glowfern purred contentedly to herself.

-“Perhaps,” she mused, “these humans are finally starting to learn the proper way to serve.”
+”Perhaps,” she mused, “these humans are finally starting to learn the proper way to serve.”